12-Hour & 6-Hour – Individuals & Teams

 Fees & Registration

-Online registration will close on Thursday, April 20 at 11:59 pm, or when filled.
-Registration will be limited to 100 runners inclusive of relay team members.
+Online registration will close on Thursday, October 1 at 11:59 pm, or when filled.
+Registration will be limited to 85 runners inclusive of relay team members.
 There will be no wait list.
-Registration fees are non-refundable, non-transferrable and non-deferrable.
+Registration fees are non-refundable, non-deferrable and non-transferrable, except as noted above for those who registered by 3/31/2020.

 About Chatham County Partnership for Children

 Chatham County Partnership for Children promotes opportunities for all our young children to grow up safe, healthy, and able to succeed.
-In 2016, Child Care Networks, Inc., merged with Chatham County Partnership for Children.
-We are now home to Smart Start, Child Care Resource & Referral, NC Pre-K, the Child and Adult Care Food Program, Shape NC and Raising a Reader.
+We are home to Smart Start, Child Care Resource & Referral, NC Pre-K, the Child and Adult Care Food Program, Dolly Parton’s Imagination Library and Raising a Reader.
 To learn more, explore our website.

 Aid Station Captain: